 Senior Publishing Editor - Publishing Desk, The Wall Street Journal - NY

-The Wall Street Journal is seeking skilled, highly creative editors for its fast-paced Publishing Desk in New York.
+The Wall Street Journal is seeking a skilled, highly creative editor for its fast-paced Publishing Desk in New York.

-These accomplished journalists are invigorated by the demands of the current news cycle and the importance of delivering top-quality stories and visuals to readers.
+This accomplished journalist is invigorated by the demands of the current news cycle and the importance of delivering top-quality stories and visuals to readers.

-Senior publishing editors meet and maintain WSJ's high standards through precise and concise editing, sharp and informative headlines and distinctive presentation, while taking on additional responsibilities to independently and quickly make decisions about breaking news, coordinate with core coverage chiefs to manage strategy on the top news of the day and oversee the work of colleagues.
+This editor will meet and maintain WSJ's high standards through precise and concise editing, sharp and informative headlines and distinctive presentation, while taking on additional responsibilities to independently and quickly make decisions about breaking news, coordinate with core coverage chiefs to manage strategy on the top news of the day, work closely with reporting bureaus as well as oversee the work of colleagues.

-These editors must understand the demands of a 24-hour news cycle and be comfortable with making high-level news decisions while in some cases leading a small team of publishing editors.
+Senior publishing editors understand the demands of a 24-hour news cycle and must be comfortable with making high-level news decisions.

 These editors have excellent communication skills and are able to move fast, decisively and support colleagues in their work by giving clear direction.
 They help evaluate staff progress.

 The role also requires a strong appreciation of the needs of our various publishing platforms and the wherewithal to communicate with those overseers.

 Successful candidates must have exceptional news judgment and the ability to sharply edit and elevate stories of all types with speed and depth under deadline pressure for a digital audience.